ev1313/dingsda/docs/intro.rst

 * On-demand (lazy) parsing: read and parse only the fields what you require
 * Pointers: jump from here to there in the data stream
 * Tunneling: prefix data with a byte count or compress it
+* XML building/parsing: export and import constructs directly from/to XML
+* Preprocessing: custom attributes containing the current offsets or sizes in constructs

 Example
 ---------